 Dinner (where included) tends to be smorgasbord-style.
 A wide range of hot and cold dishes are offered on a ‘serve yourself’ basis.
 We feel a smorgasbord selection is the best way to cater towards a variety of tastes.

 Turkey is a virtual Aladdin’s Cave.
 The Grand Bazaar in Istanbul is cavernous and full of unusual and everyday objects.
-Known locally as Kapali Çarsi – the Grand Bazaar in Istanbul’s Old City is a massive conglomeration of shops (some 4000) divided into areas specialising in gold, carpets, leather, souvenirs and clothing.
+Known locally as Kapali Çarsi – the Grand Bazaar in Istanbul’s Old City is a massive conglomeration of over 4000 shops divided into areas specialising in gold, carpets, leather, souvenirs and clothing.
 Turkish handicrafts include a rich variety of textiles and embroideries, articles of copper, onyx and tile, mother-of-pearl, inlaid articles, leather and suede products.
 Jewellery, carpets and kilims represent top buys at the bazaar.

 Opening hours: Mon - Saturday 0900 – 1900hrs (closed Sunday).